-When driving in highly trafficked areas, like urban and town centers or arterial roads, your speed can be a matter of life and death for you, fellow motorists, cyclists, and pedestrians.
+When driving in highly trafficked areas, like urban and town centers, as well as arterial roads, your speed can be a matter of life and death for you, fellow motorists, cyclists, and pedestrians.
 Follow speed limits and respect all road users.